-Okay, maybe that's a little bit of an over dramatization, but that stakes are certainly high, and the job is no stranger to danger.
-If you've seen The Hurt Locker, Speed or Blown Away, you've got a good idea of what Hollywood—and the rest of us—think of when you hear "bomb tech."
-On the positive side, among law enforcement specialty units, the bomb squad folks a place of respect and awe.
-On the downside, movies and television shows play up the drama and suspense to what many bomb techs say is an unrealistic level while failing to capture what it means work as a public safety bomb technician.
+Okay, maybe that's a little bit of an over-dramatization.
+But the stakes are certainly high, and the job is no stranger to danger.
+If you've seen "The Hurt Locker," "Speed," or "Blown Away," you've got a good idea of what Hollywood—and the rest of us—think of when you hear "bomb tech."
+Among law enforcement specialty units, the bomb squad folks hold a place of respect and awe.
+On the downside, movies and television shows play up the drama and suspense to what many bomb techs say is an unrealistic level while failing to capture what it means to work as a public safety bomb technician.

 The History of Bomb Squads in the United States

 The New York City Police Department created the first law enforcement bomb squad in the U.S. in 1903.
 It was headed by Lt.
 Giuseppe Petrosino, an Italian-American NYPD detective who had been assigned to investigate Mafia activity in New York.